mireillefares/BERTIS/README.md

 Use the code below to get started with the model.-->

 # Training and Testing Details
-The data used for training, validating and testing BERTIS is found in lwachowiak's [repo] (https://github.com/lwachowiak/Systematic-Analysis-of-Image-Schemas-through-Explainable-Multilingual-Language-Models/blob/main/Data/Image%20Schemas%20English%20and%20German.csv).
+The data used for training, validating and testing BERTIS is found in lwachowiak's [repo](https://github.com/lwachowiak/Systematic-Analysis-of-Image-Schemas-through-Explainable-Multilingual-Language-Models/blob/main/Data/Image%20Schemas%20English%20and%20German.csv).

 80% of the data were used for training BERTIS, 10% for validation, and 10% for testing it.
 <!-- ### Training Procedure  This relates heavily to the Technical Specifications.
 Content here should link to that section when it is relevant to the training procedure. -->